gabledata/recap/SPEC.md

 The interval is measured in months, days, and an intra-day time measurement.
 Months and days are each 32-bit signed integers.
 The remainder is a 64-bit signed integer measured in a certain time unit.
 Leap seconds are ignored.

-This type is the same as [Arrow's month_day_nano_interval](https://arrow.apache.org/docs/python/generated/pyarrow.month_day_nano_interval.html) but with a superset of time units.
+This type is the same as [Avro's Duration](https://avro.apache.org/docs/1.10.2/spec.html#Duration) but with a superset of time units.

 ##### Attributes